btrimoui/intersight-gpu-zabbix/README.md

 Intelligent Discovery: Automatically detects single-controller (e.g., L40S) and multi-controller (e.g., A16) GPUs, mapping physical slot IDs (e.g., PCIe-Node2-GPU1) to their respective controllers.

-License Aware: Compatible with both Intersight Essentials (10-min interval) and Advantage (1-min interval) tiers.

-The precision of your monitoring depends on your Cisco Intersight license tier.
-You must align the granularity_minutes setting in the gpu_collector.py script with your license to ensure data consistency:

-Intersight Essentials (Default):

-Interval: 10 minutes.

-Configuration: Set "granularity_minutes": 10 in the CONFIG dictionary.

-Note: Data is aggregated locally by the Device Connector before being sent to the cloud.

-Intersight Advantage:

-Interval: 1 minute.

-Configuration: Change "granularity_minutes": 1 in the CONFIG dictionary.

-Benefit: This allows for high-resolution 1-minute charts in Zabbix, perfect for identifying short-lived performance spikes.

 Zabbix 7.x Native: Fully compatible with Zabbix 7.0, utilizing native JSON preprocessing and Trapper items for efficient data ingestion.